populationgenomics/production-pipelines/docs/RD_Combiner.md

 `rd_combiner`:
 - Create a VDS from the gVCFs (defaulting to Hail's preferred intervals for exome or genome)
   - Optionally create a VDS from the union of a previous VDS and new gVCFs
-- Densify the VDS to a MatrixTable
-- Export the MatrixTable as a collection of sites-only VCFs, one per partition
+- Densify the VDS to a MatrixTable, and export as a collection of sites-only VCFs, one per partition
 - Concatenate all the sites-only VCFs into a single VCF
 - Train VQSR models on the genome-wide sites-only VCF
 - Run VQSR on each separate sites-only VCF by passing only the relevant data